jgcmarins/django-commands/README.md

 ```

 #### manage.py
-From django's official tutorial:
+From Django's official tutorial:
 > **manage.py**: A command-line utility that lets you interact with this Django project in various ways.
 You can read all the details about **manage.py** in [django-admin and manage.py](https://docs.djangoproject.com/en/1.10/ref/django-admin/).

 ## Creating an app
 Alright!
-Now it's time to put some **apps** inside our project.
-Just in case you don't remember, an **app** is the whole system for a **model**.
+Now it's time to put some **apps** inside our project.Just in case you don't remember, an **app** is the whole system for a **model**.

-#### app vs. model
+#### app vs model
-From django's official tutorial:
+From Django's official tutorial:
 > A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re storing.
 Generally, each model maps to a single database table.

-So, when we tell django to start a new app, it creates a set of files and dependencies which will support all work on a model.
+So, when we tell Django to start a new app, it creates a set of files and dependencies which will support all work on a model.
 The command to create a new app is:

 ```
 python3 manage.py startapp <app_name>